 mentoring

-for freelance writers
+for freelance medical writers

 Ready to take the next step in your freelance writing journey?

-You’re an aspiring freelance writer with ideas a-plenty.
+You’re an aspiring freelance medical writer with ideas a-plenty.
 You’re ready to start… but need a nudge in the right direction.
 Or, you’ve been freelancing for a while, but you’re feeling stuck?
 Not sure how to build a business that works for you?

 • Putting together a portfolio?